Skip to content

 If a terragrunt.hcl file with the terraform constraint is included in the current directory, it should automatically download or switch to that terraform version.

-For example, the following should automatically switch terraform to the lastest version 0.13:
+For example, the following should automatically switch Terraform to the latest version 0.13:

 terragrunt_version_constraint = ">= 0.26, < 0.27"